noltron000-coursework/BEW-1-2_research-kickoff/persistance.md

 ## Client-Side Cache
 ### Where this persistence lives:
+Client-side cache is stored in a folder on the user's machine hard-drive, and is accessed by RAM.
+If a request is repeated, client-side cache will speed up the process without even having to utilize the network.

 ### When the data would be deleted:
+This data is deleted after a set duration of time, or when the user clears cache on their machine.

 ### Use Cases:
 - Stores recently accessed data